 The Bottom Line

-How much life insurance do you need in Canada?
+So, How much life coverage do you need?
 Well, it depends.
 It depends on what you want to leave your loved ones when you’re no longer here.
 What level of comfort do your loved ones require to carry on with their lives?

 Remember, life insurance isn’t for you, it’s for them.